Light roast and dark roast coffee each have something unique to offer.

 In terms of flavor profiles, light roast coffee tends to be more vibrant and sweeter.
 It tends to offer more delicate, fruit and herbal flavors.
-This type of coffee is often describes as having high levels of acidity and produces a drier aftertaste.
+This type of coffee is often described as having high levels of acidity and produces a drier aftertaste.
 It also highlights the characteristics of the coffee’s origin more so than other roasts.

 Dark roast beans have more chocolatey, nutty, and caramel undertones.
 These types of roasts are meant to produce a more uniform roast in the coffee beans.
 They don’t have many of the characteristics of their origin, and tend to offer more straight-forward flavors (less complex than lighter roasts).
 This isn’t to say dark roast coffee isn’t good.
 In fact, some beans lend themselves to a darker roast in order to highlight more chocolatey or nutty tasting notes.

 The caffeine content is higher in lighter roasts.

 As for the ongoing debate about which roast has more caffeine…light roast wins.
 Though dark roast coffee tastes strong, it doesn’t mean that it has more caffeine.
 The truth is that the caffeine content sort of gets “cooked” away during the roasting process.
 The longer the beans are cooked, the more moisture and water the beans lose.